EG-ResearchAndDevelopment/code_standards/04_best_practices.md

 To run unit tests take a look at the [Unit Testing](05_unit_testing.md) section.

+We commit to do at least 2 unit tests for each function.

 ## 3. Documentation

 The documentation is not mandatory for R&D projects - prototyping, but when developing an application that will be run in production it has to be done.
 The documentation should be done in the following order:

 **Code documentation** - The code should be documented in the following manner:
 * **File documentation** - Each file should have documentation that describes the purpose of the file and the contents of the file.
 * **Function documentation** - Each function should have documentation that describes the purpose of the function and the parameters of the function.
 The documentation should also describe the return value of the function.
 * **Class documentation** - Each class should have documentation that describes the purpose of the class and the contents of the class.
 The documentation should also describe the methods of the class.

 ## 4. Version Control